 About Ernest Hecht

-Ernest Hecht is Managing Director and owner of Souvenir Press Ltd, one of the few remaining independently owned major publishing houses in Britain.
-He is also one of the most readily recognisable figures in the UK publishing industry and was awarded the first lifetime achievement award at the British Book Awards in 2001.
+Ernest Hecht was Managing Director and owner of Souvenir Press Ltd, one of the few remaining independently owned major publishing houses in Britain.
+He was also a legendary figure in the UK publishing industry and was awarded the first lifetime achievement award at the British Book Awards in 2001.
 He died in 2018, after 67 years of successfully leading the field in independent publishing.

-We are happy to announce that its founder and managing director, Ernest Hecht, has been honoured by the Queen in her birthday honours list 2015 by being appointed to the Order of the British Empire – O.B.E – for services to publishing and charity.
+Ernest was honoured by the Queen in her birthday honours list 2015 by being appointed to the Order of the British Empire – O.B.E – for services to publishing and charity.

-These wide-ranging interests are reflected in the Trustees’ charitable decisions.
+These wide-ranging interests continue to be reflected in the Trustees’ charitable decisions.

 About the Foundation